On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: More Details on the Theory

-\textbf{Channel-isolated Stage-wise advantages.} As mentioned before, we have decomposed the agentic behavior into two coupled but conceptually distinct channels: AS and BT. { To characterize how outcome-based training signals propagate through each channel, we introduce channel-isolated stage-wise value functions, in which the other channel is treated as \textit{part of the induced environment dynamics}.}
+\textbf{Channel-isolated stage-wise advantages.} As mentioned before, we have decomposed the agentic behavior into two coupled but conceptually distinct channels: AS and BT.
+To characterize how outcome-based training signals propagate through each channel, we introduce channel-isolated stage-wise value functions with respect to the outcome objective $J$, where the other channel is treated as \textit{part of the induced environment dynamics}.
+All expectations below use the continuation dynamics induced by $\Pi_\omega$ after conditioning on the specified channel decision.

-For the BT channel, the belief state $b_t^{\mathrm M}$ itself is regarded as the decision variable.
+For the BT channel, the belief state $b_t$ itself is regarded as the decision variable.
 For $t\in\{0,\ldots,H\}$, define

 and the corresponding advantage